The ultimate journey across former yugoslavia and its spomeniks

 DAY 13 - Flight back home or transfer to further destinations

-After enjoying a last Montenegrin-style breakfast together we'll take care of your transfer to the airport/train station of choice.
+After enjoying a last Montenegrin-style breakfast together we'll take care of your transfer to the airport/station of choice.

 For those flying out: transfer to Podgorica International Airport for your flight back home.